aaronmylespereira/SlamtecCHOP-MacOS/README.md

 # TouchDesigner Slamtec Lidar support for MacOS

 This is a fork of Ajasra (Vasily’s) Slamtec Lidar CPlusPlus CHOP for TouchDesigner.
 This plugin was built with Gemini-CLI by editing and rebuilding the original project files.
+I have no idea how it was built, I just kept prompting it and the plugin crashing TouchDesigner till it finally worked.

 ### Supported:
 RPLIDAR A1 / A2 / A3 / S1 / S2 / S3 BUT tested with only an A1M8 on an M1 Pro and M3 Max with MacOS Sequoia